bytebl33d/bytebl33d.github.io/_posts/2023-07-27-sql-injection.markdown

 ```

 # Mitigations
-Most instances of SQL injection can be prevented by using parameterized queries (also known as prepared statements) instead of string concatenation within the query.
-For a parameterized query to be effective in preventing SQL injection, the string that is used in the query must always be a hard-coded constant, and must never contain any variable data from any origin.
+Most SQL injection vulnerabilities can be prevented by using parameterized queries (prepared statements) instead of string concatenation within the query.
 Think about what phase of the development cycle you want to apply countermeasures:
 - **At coding time**: the goal is to prevent vulnerabilities when writing code by doing defensive coding
 (sanitize input/output, whitelisting allowed inputs, identify input sources, use prepared statements, etc.)
 - **At testing time**: the goal is to detect vulnerabilities by doing static, dynamic or hybrid checking of code.